-While you want your travel to not feel like a chore, it is better to be prepared for how much things will cost, for instance, budgeting your food over this period or potential caravan or motor vehicle breakdowns.
+While you want your travel to not feel like a chore, it is better to be prepared for how much things will cost, especially for emergencies.
+For instance, budgeting your food over this travel period or potential caravan or motor vehicle breakdowns.

 Keeping an eye on your spending or sticking to your budget can make your trip more enjoyable so you don’t get short-changed near the end of your travel.

-It's important to remember that even though you are away, your bills don't just stop.
+It’s also important to remember that even though you are away, your bills don’t just stop.

-The best options to help with your bills include moving all of your payments to online if possible or to utilise mail forwarding to a close family member and friend.
-This means you won't miss a bill!
+The best options to help with your bills include moving all of your payments online if possible or utilising mail forwarding to a close family member and friend.
+This means you won’t miss a bill!